mikehazell/ustwo_fe-web-engineer/README.md

 Normally I'd be linting, transpiling, concatenating (or bundling) and minifying my JS and doing similar mangling of the html and styles to save every bite.
-In this case, the JS file is just 20 lines, the html not much more I'm really only compiling the SCSS because it was a requirement.
+In this case, the JS file is just 20 lines, the html not much more and I'm really only compiling the SCSS because it was a requirement.
 I thought I'd keep it simple.

 > Look ma, only three dependencies!